-Mutations in the MUT, MMAA, MMAB, MMADHC, and MCEE genes cause methylmalonic acidemia.
+Mutations in the MMUT, MMAA, MMAB, MMADHC, and MCEE genes cause methylmalonic acidemia.
 The long term effects of methylmalonic acidemia depend on which gene is mutated and the severity of the mutation.

 Some cases of methylmalonic acidemia are caused by mutations in the MMAA, MMAB, or MMADHC gene.
 Proteins produced from the MMAA, MMAB, and MMADHC genes are needed for the proper function of methylmalonyl CoA mutase.
 Mutations that affect proteins produced from these three genes can impair the activity of methylmalonyl CoA mutase, leading to methylmalonic acidemia.